2200092/CS220AU-DP-2022/index.md

 The first topic I´m going to talk is: [Transhumanism](transhumanism.md)

-Finally, the topic I am going to talk about is the chatbot that Microsoft has patented.
+Finally, another topic I would like to comment on is the chatbot that Microsoft has patented.

 **MICROSOFT CHATBOT**